-Use safety rings around drive tubes.
+It is highly recommended by Darley to use safety rings around drive tubes.
 Especially near connecting u-joint crosses.
 Such safety rings would be sufficiently attached to the chassis frame and sufficiently strong enough to prevent a broken u-joint assembly from allowing a driveline to slide out from underneath the truck at high speeds while still rotating, causing severe personnel injury.
 Said safety rings would be larger than the drive tube OD and provide enough clearance for dynamic non-rotational movement of the drivelines through loaded and unloaded conditions, driving operations and where chassis flex may occur.